ibm-cloud-docs/containers/cs_cluster_plan_network.md

 If your worker nodes must access a public endpoint outside of the cluster, you can enable a public gateway on the VPC subnet that the worker nodes are deployed to.
 A public gateway can be attached to or detached from a subnet at any time.

 The default IP address range for VPC subnets is 10.0.0.0 – 10.255.255.255.
+For a list of IP address ranges per VPC zone, see [VPC default address prefixes](/docs/vpc-on-classic-network?topic=vpc-on-classic-network-working-with-ip-address-ranges-address-prefixes-regions-and-subnets#default-vpc-address-prefixes).

 Need to create your cluster by using custom-range subnets?
 Check out this guidance on [custom address prefixes](/docs/vpc-on-classic-network?topic=vpc-on-classic-network-working-with-ip-address-ranges-address-prefixes-regions-and-subnets#address-prefixes-and-the-ibm-cloud-console-ui).
+If you use custom-range subnets for your worker nodes, you must [ensure that your worker node subnets do not overlap with your cluster's pod subnet](/docs/containers?topic=containers-vpc-subnets#vpc-ip-range).
 {: tip}

 Do not delete the subnets that you attach to your cluster during cluster creation or when you add worker nodes in a zone.
 If you delete a VPC subnet that your cluster used, any load balancers that use IP addresses from the subnet might experience issues, and you might be unable to create new load balancers.